Olga Lukashenko

 International manager of the Steel Angel award

-Multiple-time winner of mountaineering competitions, mountaineering instructor, IFMGA student.
+Multiple-time winner of mountaineering competitions, mountaineering instructor, IFMGA Aspirant-guide.

 Member of the Russian national mountaineering team.